Show all refs matching the name

 git diff refs/heads/feature refs/tags/feature

-# Set upstream with explicit remote reference
+# Set upstream with an explicit remote-tracking reference

-# Use heads/ prefix for branches
+# Use the heads/ prefix for branches

 git checkout heads/feature

-# Use tags/ prefix for tags
+# Use the tags/ prefix for tags

-# Delete local tag
+# Delete the local tag

 git tag -d feature